AdobeDocs/destination-sdk.en/help/docs-framework/documentation-instructions.md

    ![PR successful](/help/docs-framework/assets/ssd-pr-successful.png)

 1. Thank you!
-Our documentation team will reach out in the PR in case any edits are required and to let you know when the documentation will be published.
+The Adobe documentation team will reach out in the PR in case any edits are required and to let you know when the documentation will be published.

 >[!TIP]
 >